Reviews You Can Rely On

 Made from delicate material

-The Therm-a-Rest NeoAir XLite NXT pad is our top pick when carrying our kit on our backs for extended periods of time.
-It is the lightest and most versatile inflatable pad we reviewed.
-Therm-a-Rest did away with the women's-specific version of this pad, so most recently, we tested the “short” size, which is one of four sizes this pad comes in.
-The women's version used to have more insulation, but it is still quite warm, with a 4.5 R-value.
-This is a great pick for extended backpacking or other self-propelled sports where weight and space are at a premium.
-It is also very comfortable and features 3 inches of thick, cushy air, and this new version has slightly quieter material, which has been the chief complaint of many users in the past.
-The XLite NXT uses patented construction techniques similar to a space blanket to trap radiant heat and deflect cold air from the ground, keeping you warm on the coldest nights of the year.
-This technology contributes to a small packed size because it doesn't use bulky insulating foam.
+The Therm-a-Rest NeoAir XLite NXT is our first choice when carrying our kit on our backs for extended periods of time.
+It is the lightest and most versatile inflatable pad we tested.
+Therm-a-Rest did away with the women's-specific version of this pad, so most recently, we tested the “short” size, which is one of four available sizes.
+The women's version had more insulation, but this pad is still quite warm, with a 4.5 R-value.
+If you need a higher R-value for cold weather excursions, check out the Sea to Summit Ether Light XT Extreme with a 6.3 R-value.
+We awarded it as our warmest pad in the bunch, but it weighs more than double.
+The NeoAir is going to be a great choice for extended backpacking or other self-propelled sports where weight and space are at a premium.
+Our testers also found it comfortable, with 3 inches of air between you and the ground.
+The latest version sports quieter material, too, which has been the chief complaint of many users in the past.
+The XLite NXT uses patented construction techniques similar to a space blanket to trap radiant heat and deflect cold air from the ground, keeping you warm on those cold nights.
+This technology contributes to a small packed size since it doesn't use bulky insulating foam.

 Read more: Therm-a-Rest NeoAir XLite review